Eventonomy

 Magic-link management Guest RSVPs (automatically) or requests a new link The guest

-Event submission Member creates a new event Site admins
+Event submission Member creates a new event Your site admin address

 Approval result Admin approves or rejects a pending event The event organizer